-Contractor shall collect data on the operation of the transit system and supply the data to ICTC on a monthly basis, or as may otherwise be directed below.
-All such information supplied by Contractor shall be certified as accurate via a signature of the General Manager.
+Contractor shall collect data on the operation of the paratransit system and supply the data to ICTC on a monthly basis, or as may otherwise be directed below.
+All such information supplied by Contractor shall be certified as accurate.

 12.1 Management Information System